Dinsighto/ultimate-todo-app/README.md

 6. (Recommended) Create a **Background Worker** → Command: `python scheduler.py` → add the same environment variables for email reminders

-Your professional-grade todo app is now live and fully operational at no cost.

 ### Project Structure
 ultimate-todo-app/
 ├── app.py              → Core Flask application and routing